MicrosoftDocs/PowerShell-Docs/developer/webservices/public-resource-schema.md

 ## Defining a resource

 Each resource corresponds to an object returned by a Windows PowerShell cmdlet.
-In the publc resource MOF file, you define a resource by declaring a class.
+In the public resource MOF file, you define a resource by declaring a class.
 The class consists of properties that correspond to the properties of the object.
 For example, in the following example, the [System.Diagnostics.Process](/dotnet/api/System.Diagnostics.Process) class is represented by the following MOF.

 ```csharp
 class PswsTest_Process